 A refreshing, tasty salad that’s incredibly easy to prepare, this makes the perfect light lunch or side dish.

 It’s so good for you too – all natural ingredients and it’s perfect for vegans, vegetarians and those on a keto or gluten-free diet.
+If you're following the keto diet you should also try out this refreshing Keto Smoothie.

 It even looks great.
 The bright green of the edamame beans and the parsley mixed with the vivid red of the radish and the red onion make for a beautifully colorful salad.
 It’s going to look so appetizing when you serve up this salad!